kshedden/case_studies/methods/multivariate.md

 Our goal is to approximate a given distribution $G$ with a simpler distribution $F$ that we construct.
-Here "simple" means that $F$ has finite support, i.e. a finite sample space.
-Since $G$ is given, the term
-$E \lVert Y-Y^\prime \lVert$ in the energy distance is fixed and can be ignored when constructing $F$.
+Here "simple" means that $F$ has finite support, i.e. a finite sample space, and is uniform, i.e. $F$ assigns probability $1/m$ to each of the $m$ points in the sample space.
+Since $G$ is given, the term $E \lVert Y-Y^\prime \lVert$ in the energy distance is a constant that can be ignored when constructing $F$.
 Thus, our goal is to construct $F$ that minimizes

 $$
 2E \lVert X - Y \lVert - E \lVert X - X^\prime \lVert.